Reece James

-Reece Lewis James (born 8 December 1999) is an English professional footballer who plays as a right-back for club Chelsea, which he captains, and the England national team.
+Reece Lewis James (born 8 December 1999) is an English professional footballer who plays as a right-back and midfielder for club Chelsea, which he captains, and the England national team.

 James joined the Chelsea academy as a youth and turned professional in 2017, a season where he captained the under-18s to victory in the FA Youth Cup and was named Academy Player of the Season.
 A productive loan spell with Wigan Athletic of the Championship saw him promoted to the Chelsea first team upon his return in 2019.
 He won the UEFA Champions League, UEFA Super Cup and FIFA Club World Cup with the club in 2021, and was appointed captain in 2023.
-He led Chelsea to victory at the UEFA Europa Conference League and FIFA Club World Cup in 2025.
+He led Chelsea to victory at the UEFA Conference League and FIFA Club World Cup in 2025.

-After representing England at various youth levels, James made his senior debut in 2020, and went on to appear at UEFA Euro 2020.
+After representing England at various youth levels, James made his senior debut in 2020, and went on to appear at UEFA Euro 2020 and the 2026 FIFA World Cup.

 Early life

 James was born in Redbridge, Greater London, growing up in Mortlake, and attending Isleworth and Syon School.
-He is from a family all involved in football; his older brother played, his sister, Lauren, is also a professional footballer, and signed for Chelsea Women in July 2021, and their father Nigel is a football coach.
+He is from a family involved in football; his older brother played, his sister, Lauren, is also a professional footballer, and signed for Chelsea Women in July 2021, and their father Nigel is a football coach.
 James grew up as a Chelsea fan, with Didier Drogba his favourite player.
+James credits his father, and Chelsea youth team coaches Frank O'Brien, Joe Edwards, and Jody Morris as having had a major influence on his career.
+Reece and Lauren are the first brother and sister to represent England at senior level in the modern era.

 He is of Grenadian and Dominican descent through his father, and English descent through his mother.